About

-The Animal Health Diagnostic Center (AHDC) & New York State Veterinary Diagnostic Laboratory at Cornell University offers comprehensive veterinary diagnostic services in anatomic and clinical pathology; microbiology (bacteriology, virology, parasitology, molecular diagnostics, and serology); toxicology; endocrinology, and comparative coagulation.
-The AHDC includes Quality Milk Production Services (QMPS) with laboratories in Canton, Cobleskill, Ithaca and Warsaw; the Avian Health Program including the Duck Research Laboratory on Long Island, and the Wildlife Health Program, funded through a NYS Department of Environmental Conservation contract.
-Faculty in the Veterinary Support Services group provide consultation and assistance to clients on test selection, sampling and testing strategies, interpretation of results and incorporation of diagnostics in disease prevention, surveillance and control programs.
-One quarter of the FY2020 $31 Million operational budget of the AHDC is funded through a contract with the NYS Department of Agriculture and Markets to support its function of NYS Veterinary Diagnostic Laboratory, as established by law.
+The AHDC offers expertise and diagnostic services in anatomic and clinical pathology; infection disease detection in bacteriology, virology, parasitology, molecular diagnostics and serology; toxicology; endocrinology; and comparative coagulation.
+It operates Quality Milk Production Services, with four laboratories in Canton, Cobleskill, Ithaca and Warsaw; the Avian Health Program including the Duck Research Laboratory on Long Island; and the Wildlife Health Laboratory in Ithaca.
+Faculty in Veterinary Support Services provide consultation and assistance to clients on test selection, sampling and testing strategies, interpretation of results and incorporation of diagnostics in disease prevention, surveillance and control programs.

-Diagnostic testing in particular of livestock and poultry specimens supports and protects a vibrant component of the NYS agricultural economy, providing effective surveillance of endemic and epidemic disease events in the state and beyond.
-The AHDC is a designated a Level 1 laboratory in the National Animal Health Laboratory Network, based on its accreditation status, infrastructure and functional laboratory information management system, its high level of emergency preparedness, surveillance capabilities and continuous surveillance output, the value and level of animal commodities in its service areas, and its active organizational contribution to the network.
+Diagnosticians and scientists at the AHDC have the expertise and capacity to detect and characterize emerging diseases that threaten animal health worldwide.
+The AHDC is designated a Level 1 laboratory in the National Animal Health Laboratory Network (NAHLN), based on its accreditation status, infrastructure and functional laboratory information management system, its high level of emergency preparedness, surveillance capabilities and continuous surveillance output, the value and level of animal commodities in its service areas, and its active organizational contribution to the network.

-S 73-b.
+New York Code – Agriculture and Markets – Article 5 § 73-b.
 The New York state veterinary diagnostic laboratory.

 - The commissioner is authorized to establish and maintain, by contract or otherwise, a New York state veterinary diagnostic laboratory and to contract for other diagnostic services, as he or she may deem necessary or beneficial, to improve the health of food and fiber producing animals, companion animals, sport and recreational animals, exotic animals and wildlife.